A Botany graduate, Nithya Venkat enjoys researching and writing about topics that interest her.

 4. Toothpaste mixed with activated charcoal can whiten your teeth with daily use.

-5. Activated charcoal is used in face masks and body masks because of its abilities to draw out impurities from the skin.
+5. Activated charcoal is used in face masks and body masks because of its ability to draw out impurities from the skin.

 Medicinal activated charcoal is available in the form of pills or capsules.